HollerLondon/sfFacebookAppPlugin/README.md

 ------------

  * Install the symfony framework files (usually in the lib/vendor directory)
- * Add the Facebook SDK to your lib/vendor folder (ideally using git submodules or svn:externals), and configure config/autoload.yml to include it:
+ * Add the Facebook SDK (https://github.com/facebook/php-sdk) to your lib/vendor folder (ideally using git submodules or svn:externals), and configure config/autoload.yml to include it:

         autoload:

           fb_sdk:
-            name:       Facebook
+            name:       facebook
             path:       %SF_LIB_DIR%/vendor/facebook/src

- * Create a plugins folder on the root of your project directory and install this plugin (this plugin can be deleted after intial installation) along with any other plugins you want
+ * Create a plugins folder on the root of your project directory and install this plugin along with any other plugins you want
  * To use the installer, in terminal:

         php lib/vendor/symfony/data/bin/symfony generate:project --installer=plugins/sfFacebookAppPlugin/data/installer.php PROJECTNAME

+ * If you already have a project, and want to include the Facebook filter to parse the signed_request and get user data.
+Include in the app's filters.yml

+        sfFacebookApp:
+          class: sfFacebookSignedRequestFilter

+ * Then, in the action where you want to authorise the app with the user add:

+        if (false === $this->access_token) $this->redirect('@auth');